One year since COVID-19 lockdown: India still recovering from unemployment blow | Business

 They opined that the government has taken many steps to boost fresh hiring in the country but repeated policy interventions and monitoring of existing schemes and initiatives at the ground level are required to achieve consistent improvement in the employment scenario in the country.

-The scheme was introduced on October 1, 2020, to incentivize the creation of new employment along with social security benefits and restoration of loss of employment during the pandemic.
+The scheme was introduced on October 1, 2020, to incentivise the creation of new employment along with social security benefits and restoration of loss of employment during the pandemic.

 This scheme, being implemented through the Employees Provident Fund Organisation (EPFO), reduces the financial burden of the employers of various sectors/ industries and encourages them to hire more workers.

-Under the ABRY, the Government of India is crediting for a period of two years both the employees' share (12 percent of wages) and employers' share (12 percent of wages) of contribution payable.
+Under the ABRY, Government of India is crediting for a period of two years both the employees' share (12 per cent of wages) and employers' share (12 per cent of wages) of contribution payable.

-Under the ABRY, about 16.5 lakhs beneficiaries registered themselves with the Scheme from October 1, 2020, and out of this, approximately 13.64 lakhs are new joiners with UAN (universal account number) generated on or after October 1, 2020, and approximately 2.86 lakhs are re-joiners who were rendered un-employed during the pandemic from March 1, 2020, to September 30, 2020, and rejoined from October 1, 2020, onwards.
+Under the ABRY, about 16.5 lakhs beneficiaries registered themselves with the Scheme from October 1, 2020 and out of this, approximately 13.64 lakhs are new joinees with UAN (universal account number) generated on or after October 1, 2020, and approximately 2.86 lakhs are re-joinees who were rendered un-employed during the pandemic from March 1, 2020 to September 30, 2020, and rejoined from October 1, 2020, onwards.

-The experts said that the government intends to create 50 lakh to 60 lakh jobs through the ABRY in two years, but it required close monitoring and well-planned implementation to achieve the desired objective.
+The experts said that the government intends to create 50 lakh to 60 lakh jobs through the ABRY in two years' time, but it required close monitoring and well-planned implementation to achieve the desired objective.

-Under Pradhan Mantri Garib Kalyan Yojana (PMGKY), the Government of India has contributed both 12 percent employer's share and 12 percent employee's share under Employees Provident Fund (EPF), totaling 24 percent of the wage for the wage month from March to August 2020, for the establishments having up to 100 employees with 90 percent of such employees earning less than Rs 15,000.
+Under Pradhan Mantri Garib Kalyan Yojana (PMGKY), Government of India has contributed both 12 per cent employer's share and 12 per cent employee's share under Employees Provident Fund (EPF), totaling 24 per cent of the wage for the wage month from March to August 2020, for the establishments having up to 100 employees with 90 per cent of such employees earning less than Rs 15,000.

 Under the PMGKY scheme, Rs 2,567.66 crore was credited in EPF accounts of 38.82 lakhs eligible employees.